We look forward to welcoming you to the Defence College for Military Capability Integration.

 Taking photos yourself

-Please note, different areas of Shrivenham Station have different rules surrounding photography.
-If you visit areas other than those listed above, please check the photography rules with your visit sponsor before taking photos.
+Please note, different areas of Shrivenham Station have varying rules surrounding photography.
+If you visit areas other than those listed above, please check the photography rules with your visit sponsor before taking any photos.

 Sharing your visit